An Introduction to Open Licensing and Creative Commons in the context of U.S. Copyright

 There are many other disciplinary and institutional repositories and "referatories" which aim to collect, curate, and enable ease in finding openly licensed resources.
 Ask your disciplinary societies if such a repository exists for your subject area.

-You may also want to make certain that you mark your work.
-Include author and license information, and make sure that the license on your work is machine readable (easy; technical) so search engines with "usage rights" filters can find them.
+You will also want to make certain that you mark your work so that everyone knows up front about the intelletual property status of your work.
+Include author and license information, and make sure that the license on your work is machine readable (easy; technical).
+This will enable search engines with "usage rights" filters to find things you create.
 (For example: Google Advanced Search offers filtering by "usage rights".)